 Quick sketches and stick figures are perfectly fine for live video.
 If you’ll be recording your screen to demonstrate a process, use a series of simple screenshots to show what you plan to display with the narration.

 Even a simple script will help you be more efficient, saving both yourself and your viewers time.
 Plus, you’ll also be far less likely to forget something.
+You don’t need to start with a blank page.
+Using a general script template can help you write a successful script in less than 10 minutes.

 Step 4: Record your narration

 With your script in hand, it’s time to record the narration.
 Camtasia comes with a built-in, easy-to-use voice recording feature that is a great option.
-Still, you can take your voiceover and narration recording to the next level with TechSmith Audiate.
+Still, you can take your voiceover and narration recording to the next level with Camtasia Audiate.

 Audiate transcribes your voice in real-time – as you record.
 This means you can edit your audio just as you edit the text in a document.
+Already have a voiceover recorded?
+Import it into Audiate, and the program will transcribe it for you.

 Next, get your hands on the best microphone you can find.
 Even a middle-of-the-road mic (like the one connected to your headphones) will provide much better sound quality than the one built into your computer.